Instructions for use on PHP on FI

 #!/packages/run/php/bin/php .
 It is not necessary to insert this string into files that do not run directly, but for example they are only inserted with

-UTF-8 , both for program code and for possible HTML files.
+UTF-8 , which applications should use both for program code and for possible HTML files.

 For more information, see Encoding of Czech in documents .